christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

 :   Whether the Swing wizard dialog in the Key Manager module should be disabled or not.
-    Select `true` to cut the dependency on the TrueLicense Swing module and reduce the code size.
+    Enter `true` to cut the dependency on the TrueLicense Swing module and reduce the code size.

     &nbsp;